marisukukise/japReader/README.md

 9. Open japReader

-### How do I get Anki card creation to work?
+### How do I get Anki note creation to work?
 1. Install [Anki](https://apps.ankiweb.net/)
 2. Install the [AnkiConnect
     addon](https://ankiweb.net/shared/info/2055492159)
 3. Fill in the Anki deck information in the Options menu (press `O` to open it)
-4. Click `Add to Anki` in the Dictionary window, and card data should be generated for the `japReader` Anki deck
+4. Click `Add to Anki` in the Dictionary window, and an anki note should be added to your Anki deck

 If you don't want to configure anything, you can download [`Anki_japReader.apkg`](https://github.com/marisukukise/japReader/releases/latest)